 Websites have to be enhanced, preserved, and upgraded regularly.
 In case you are utilizing a WordPress site, the code base will rapidly worsen if it’s not updated constantly.
 In turn, this can cause security, performance, and compatibility problems.

 Making assumptions regarding the parties in charge of certain operations is a common problem.
 For instance, who will add the desired content?
-To avoid such a case, ensure that your guide for specifications outlines all that you require to make the site complete.
+To avoid such a case, ensure that your guide for website specification outlines all that you require to make the site complete.

 Most projects, particularly those that leverage a fixed cost technique, have specific milestones from the word go.
 These are clearly set phases whereby you’ll be dealing with various website aspects.
 Examples of typical website project milestones include: